kdeguzm3/WeekTenTeamProfileGenerator/README.md

 # Team Profile Builder

-### Builds an HTML page with Team member profiles for easey access to email and member info
+### Builds an HTML page with Team member profiles for easy access to email and member info

+This app will keep asking the user to enter team members' profiles until the user says no to adding more members.
+At which point, the team webpage gets written to the `output/` folder.

 ## Table of Contents